jescalan/roots/readme.md

 ##### To Do

+- implement deploy task
-- fix command line output for debug mode and compile command
+- fix command line output for debug mode
-- add a plugins load flag to app.coffee: no plugins = speed boost
+- app.coffee should point to plugins for quicker load
-- implement compression on compile
+- implement image compression on compile
-- test deploy task, make sure it's playing nice with heroku
 - roots plugin generate and roots plugin install commands
 - package the css library into its own module and stylus.use() it instead
 - pull in vendor css, js, and img (only static)
-- implement image optimization
 - custom range local for repeated content
 - deploy to custom ftp server
-- integrate with express 3.0
+- integrate with express 3
 - think about tumblr theming plugin

 ##### Refactor Phases